Startups

 Focus on customer acquisition and retention

 Startups should focus on developing effective marketing and sales strategies that target their ideal customer segments.
 They should also invest in customer service and support to ensure they provide a great customer experience.
+Moreover, they should use customer success software to track user behavior, predict churn risk, and automate personalized outreach on platforms like LinkedIn to ensure your customers are happy and successful with your product or service.

 Build a strong network and partnerships